Kernix13/markdown-cheatsheet/README.md

 ### Tables

 Here is a generic table but the Table of Contents above is another version.
 The pipes create the columns, the colons with dashes create the alignment:

+- A colon on the left of the dashes is left-aligned,
+- A colon on the right is right-aligned,
+- And a colon on both ends is centered

 | Left aligned Content | Center aligned Content | Right aligned Content |
 | :----------- | :-----------: | -----------: |